zhiyuns/UniBrain/README.md

 models/BAGEL-7B-MoT
 ```

-Download or place the BAGEL model files there before training or evaluation.
+Download or place the BAGEL model files here before training or evaluation.

 ## Data

-Training and evaluation use RadGenome brain MRI parquet data.
+Training and evaluation use [RadGenome-Brain_MRI](https://huggingface.co/datasets/JiayuLei/RadGenome-Brain_MRI) dataset.
 To facilitate research, we provide all the preprocessed images and metadata [here](https://huggingface.co/datasets/Astrostellar/RadGenome-Brain_MRI_parquet).

 Please also feel free to preprocess the data yourself.
 After downloading [RadGenome-Brain_MRI](https://huggingface.co/datasets/JiayuLei/RadGenome-Brain_MRI) and corresponding MRIs, we prepare the training data via: